Table of Contents

 Thankfully, it’s generally easy to figure out why your water smells like sulfur.
 To narrow down the cause of the issue, you should run both the hot and cold water in your house.
 Doing so will help you understand the problem’s source:

-• Only hot water smells like sulfur: If the sulfur smell is present only when you use hot water, the problem could be caused by chemical reactions coming from your hot water heater.
-Most hot water heaters contain a metal rod called an anode.
+- Only hot water smells like sulfur: If the sulfur smell is present only when you use hot water, the problem could be caused by chemical reactions coming from your hot water heater and you may wonder why does my hot water heater smell like rotten eggs.
+That is because most hot water heaters contain a metal rod called an anode.
 These rods help eliminate corrosion in your water heater tank.
 This rod contains either magnesium or aluminum, so the metal can react with sulfates in the water to cause the hydrogen sulfide odor.
-The hot water heater can also produce a warm environment where sulfur bacteria thrive.
+The hot water heater can also produce a warm environment where sulfur bacteria thrive which can create a rotten eggs like smell.

 No matter the cause, you should note that sulfur bacteria don’t have to be present in large amounts to be an issue.
 It only takes a low level of hydrogen sulfide in your water for the odor to be present which can have a direct impact on your water quality.
 That distinct rotten egg smell is noticeable when concentrations of hydrogen sulfide are less than 1 part per million.